merp101/merp101.github.io/PULL_REQUEST_TEMPLATE.md

-Title it a SPECIFIC THING about what you added.
-Description: you can explain why you added it, or go more in-depth.
+Title it so that I can just look at it and see what you did.
+If you want, add a description that goes more in-depth.

 PLEASE, use this so I can prioritize things that are more necessary.

 Format (example):
-Title: Add [] button
-Description: Added a button for []
+Title: Made it so that ________.

+Description: {more in-depth about what you did}